-On July 19, 2022, Planning staff also sent an email notification to applicants of record for all ongoing housing development applications with three or more proposed units.
+Staff also sent an email notification to applicants of record for all ongoing housing development applications with three or more proposed units.
 This included all applicants with Conceptual Development Review (preliminary) applications processed within the past year.
 The notice informed them of the proposed Inclusionary Housing Program and invited their participation in upcoming Planning Commission and City Council Hearings.